 It is very difficult for the Marxists to make an objective criticism of Anarchism as such, because by its nature it undermines all the ideas that the Marxists believe.
 If Marxism and Leninism, its variant which emerged during the Russian revolution, is held out to be the working class philosophy and the workers cannot owe their liberation to anyone but the Communist Party, it is very hard to go back on it and say that the working class is not yet ready to get rid of authority over it.
 Lenin came up with the idea of a transitional State, which would "wither away" over time, to go along with Marx's "dictatorship or the proletariat."
 We expose this line as counter-revolutionary and sheer power-grabbing, and over 75 years of Marxist practice has proven us right.
-These so-called Socialist States produced by Marxist doctrine have only produced new police states, where workers have no rights, and a new ruling class of technocrats and party
+These so-called Socialist States produced by Marxist doctrine have only produced new police states, that organisation should be non-hierarchical and that membership should be voluntary.
+Anarchist revolution is a process of organisation building and re-building.
+This does not mean the same thing as the Marxist concept of party building, which is just about strengthening the rule of party leaders and driving out those members who have an independent position.
+These purges are methods of domination that the Marxists use to beat all democracy out of their movements, yet they have the cheek to call this democratic centralism.